norio-ogawa/viya-operations-dashboard/README.md

 The panels were modified from existing dashboards to reduce the number of operations required during routine monitoring.

+## Customization

+This dashboard is intended as a starting point for SAS Viya operations.

+If you find new metrics that should be monitored in daily operations, feel free to add them and customize the dashboard for your environment.

 ## Notes
 Some infrastructure or monitoring containers may not be relevant for daily SAS Viya operations.
 Use the **Hidden** dashboard variable to define container names that should be excluded from charts and rankings.